RenaShahMSFT/AzureFilesVPN/README.md

   ![how to generate certs](/images/generatecert.png)

 * **Copy** the certificate signature from output window (the highlighted portion in screenshot below).The Certificate Signature will be an input to the ARM template.

+    ---- BEGIN CERTIFICATE ---

+    ONLY COPY CERTIFICATE SIGNATURE IN BETWEEN

+    ----- END CERTIFICATE -----

   ![how to generate certs](/images/generatecertpowershelloutput.png)